celeroon/vagrant-emulation-lab/resources/docs/vagrant-libvirt/build-cisco-cat8kv-vagrant-libvirt-box.md

 # Build Cisco Catalyst Vagrant (libvirt) box

 To get the image, a service contract is required.
 I will deploy version 17.10.01a of Cisco Cat8kv.
 In this lab, it will function as a branch router.
-This is an optional deployment, you can omit it.
+This is an optional deployment, you can omit it if you do not want to follow scenarios and workflows.

 In the main working directory, clone and enter the repository.